 With each stroke of the paddle, the mammoth blue wall of this half-mile-long glacier grows larger.
 As you look for Alaskan wildlife—arctic terns, mountain goats, bald eagles, and more—you’ll paddle past the “ice falls,” where the glacier spills over the mountainside in spectacular fashion.
 You’ll also witness the dramatic “Nugget Falls” waterfall, which drops almost 400 feet over two separate segments.

-A Walk on the Glacier
+A Walk Near the Glacier

 About Liquid Alaska Tours